-This document is copyrighted by Dearborn Group Inc. Permission is granted to copy any or all portions of this manual, provided that such copies are for use with the product, provided by DG Technologies, and that the name "Dearborn Group Inc." remains on all copies as on the original.
+Permission is granted to copy any or all portions of this manual, provided that such copies are for use with Gryphon Vehicle Gateway Products family and that "© 2023 DG Technologies.", (herein referred to as "Dearborn Group", "DG Technologies", or "DG"), remains on all copies.

-The accompanying software, provided for use with the $GRYPHON{\odot}$ 54 interface, is copyrighted by Dearborn Group Inc. Permission is granted to copy this software for back-up purposes only.
+The accompanying software, provided for use with the Gryphon - S4, is also copyrighted.
+Permission is granted to copy this software for back-up purposes only.